|Bolton Wanderers 0 v 1 Leeds United|

 The Macron cost £45 million to build and has a capacity of 28,723, opening in 1997 after the club decided that their old ground at Burnden Park could never be brought up to the standards demanded by the Taylor report.
 At the time I was sorry to see them leave such an historic venue, not least because the old ground still had terracing for a couple of years after the Premiership had gone all-seater, but at least the design of the Macron is a bit more stylish than all the identikit new stadia that have popped up in recent years.

 Away fans get the two tiered South Stand at one end of the ground, where up to 4,800 supporters can be accommodated.
-The usual allocation is nearer 3,000 (with the end being shared with home fans), but with Leeds being such a massive club they’ve given us the whole stand.
+The usual allocation is nearer 3,000 (with the end being shared with home fans), but with Leeds being such a massive club they’ve given us the whole stand, though for some reason they’ve only given us 4,550 tickets.

 Generally the away accommodation is pretty good (as you would expect from such a new stadium) but there are one or two little niggles.
-The roof does not cover the bottom rows of the lower tier and therefore you may get wet if it rains, but at the moment the forecast for Sunday is looking reasonable by the standards of the north-west .
+The roof does not cover the bottom rows of the lower tier and therefore you may get wet if it rains, On the minus side, the weather forecast for Saturday is that it’s going to be rather damp, so you will need to wear a decent raincoat.
 The stewards at the Reebok can sometimes be a bit over zealous, and tell fans to sit down, but I’ve yet to see them try to do this with a full Leeds end who are all standing!

 Tickets cost £30 for adults in the lower tier, though concessions are available for senior citizens and under 23s (£29), under 18s (£12) and under 12s (£10).
 The upper tier costs £5 more for adults and the first category of concessions, but the same for the under 18s and under 18s.
 We should expect a better view for the extra money, but this tier is so steep that the local authority insisted they put handrails along the gangways, which block the view from some of the seats.